-Outdoor operations will be suspended when lightning is within a 30 second count of the site (i.e., the time difference between seeing a lightning strike and hearing the sound).
-High profile equipment operations shall be suspended when lightning is within 30 seconds of the site.
-High profile operations include crane operations, drilling operations, or electrical wiring tasks.
-Equipment operators shall stop their equipment and park it safely before heading for shelter.
+Outdoor operations will be suspended when lightning is within a 10-mile radius of project work areas or in the absence of lightning strike monitoring software, a 30 second time difference between seeing a lightning strike and hearing the sound.
+High profile equipment operations which include crane operations, drilling operations, or electrical wiring tasks shall be immediately suspended.
+Equipment operators shall safely stop and return equipment to a safe operating condition before heading for shelter.
 No personnel will be left on the ground in an exposed location.
 Preferred shelter is a permanent building.
 Personnel may also take shelter in trailers or low-profile rubber-tired equipment (e.g., pickups).
 Avoid driving pickups or any other equipment except to help evacuate personnel.
-Work will resume after a 30-minute period without lightning.
+Work will resume after a 30-minute period from last lightning strike.